Scott Urick is the assistant athletic director and head lacrosse coach at Georgetown Prep in Bethesda, MD.

 In October, 2011 Urick was inducted into the Potomac Chapter of the US Lacrosse Hall of Fame.

-Urick is the son of coaching legend David Urick, and he resides in Bethesda, MD with his wife Peggie and their sons Parker and Ryan.
+Urick is the son of coaching legend David Urick, and is a proud father of two sons, Parker and Ryan.